hollance/neural-engine/README.md

 > **Note:** Everything here was obtained by experimentation.
 I do not work at Apple and never have, so I am not privy to any implementation details of this chip.
 Some of this information is probably wrong.
 It's definitely incomplete.
 If you know something that isn't explained here, or if you find information that is wrong or missing, please [file an issue](https://github.com/hollance/neural-engine/issues) or [make a pull request](https://github.com/hollance/neural-engine/pulls).
 Thanks!

-If you want to learn more about Core ML in general, I've also written the [Core ML Survival Guide](https://leanpub.com/coreml-survival-guide), an e-book full of tips & tricks about Core ML.
-Also check out [my blog about ML on mobile](http://machinethink.net/blog).

-I was originally planning to make this a blog post but decided to put it on GitHub to make it a community resource and so that other people could contribute to it too.
+I was originally planning to make this a [blog post](http://machinethink.net/blog) but decided to put it on GitHub to make it a community resource and so that other people could contribute to it too.
 Please do!

 ## Table of contents